You've waited a lifetime for this moment to meet your baby. But what to pack for this precious first meeting?

 The Packing List

-We’ve canvased experienced mums who know what’s actually needed, and not needed to pack in your baby hospital bag:-
+We’ve canvased experienced mums who know what’s actually needed, and not needed to pack in your baby hospital bag.
+Here's a few to consider but be sure to download the full printable checklist here.

 - Birth plan